gforti/trivia-websockets/README.md

 | img | Image to display from the img/ folder | Yes |
 | music | Music trivia question | Yes |
 | timeToAnswerMs | Change the time in milliseconds to display the question | Yes |

+> Note any music added must also be added to the `host.html` file.
+Towards the end of the file.